ZacSweers/inspector/README.md

 ### Notes

 See subprojects for more detailed READMEs about specific artifacts.
+Full Javadocs can be found at https://hzsweers.github.io/inspector/0.x/

 This library is heavily influenced by Moshi and RAVE.